Construction and application of provable positive and exact cubature formulas: Introduction

 \subsection{Our Contribution}

-We propose a simple procedure to construct provable positive and exact CFs in a general high-dimensional setting.
-The procedure is based on the idea of LS quadrature formulas (QFs).
-These were introduced in \cite{wilson1970necessary,wilson1970discrete} (originally for equidistant points and $\omega \equiv 1$) and generalized in \cite{huybrechs2009stable,glaubitz2020stableQRs} (still in one dimension though).
+We propose a simple procedure to construct provable positive and exact CFs in a general setting.
+The procedure is based on the idea of least squares quadrature formulas (LS-QFs).
+These were introduced in \cite{wilson1970necessary,wilson1970discrete} (originally for equidistant points and $\omega \equiv 1$) and generalized in \cite{huybrechs2009stable,glaubitz2020stableQRs} (in one dimension though).
 Recently, LS formulas have been extended to higher dimensions in \cite{glaubitz2020stableCFs}.
 However, this was done under the restriction of the LS-CF being exact for algebraic polynomials up to a certain (total) degree, rather than a general finite-dimensional function space.

 The theoretical backbone of the present work is the extension of this result to a general class of finite-dimensional function spaces.
-We show that---under certain assumptions which are outlined below---using an appropriate weighting LS-CF are ensured to be positive if a sufficiently large number of (equidistributed) data points is used.
-Numerically, we found that the number of data points $N$ has to scale roughly like the squared dimension of the finite-dimensional function space $\mathcal{F}_K(\Omega)$.
+We show that LS-CF can be ensured to be positive if a sufficiently large number of equidistributed data points is used.
+Numerically, we found that the number of data points $N$ has to scale roughly like the squared dimension of the function space $\mathcal{F}_K(\Omega)$.
 Moreover, we provide an error analysis for the corresponding positive and exact LS-CF, discuss potential applications, and address some connections to other integration methods.

-To prove the aforementioned (conditional) positivity of appropriately weighted LS-CFs, we leverage some interesting connections between different fields.
-These include linear algebra and LS problems, discrete orthonormal functions, and equidistributed sequences originating from number theory.
+To prove that LS-CFs are positive, we leverage different tools from linear algebra, LS problems, discrete orthonormal functions, and equidistributed sequences from number theory.
 The sufficient conditions for this result (summarized in \cref{cor:main}) to hold, are the following: \begin{enumerate}[label=(R\arabic*)] \item The integration domain $\Omega \subset \R^d$ is bounded with boundary of measure zero.